 Cap room to work with.
 The latest projection of the 2014 salary cap comes from ESPN Insider John Clayton, who reported earlier this week that it could be close to $132 million.
 With $4.1 million to roll over from this year’s cap, the Patriots could have close to $136.1 million to spend next season.

 Patriots met with plenty of players.
 As is customary for any team at the combine, the Patriots spent plenty of time with plenty of prospects.
 The interviews are an integral part of the player evaluation process, but we’re not reading too much into which players met with which teams.
 It’s just one piece of the puzzle.

 Early in the process.
 While the combine serves as the unofficial launch into “draft season,” it’s important to remember that we’re still close to 75 days away from the actual proceedings.
 So while the Patriots have a sense of what their top needs are -- tight end, interior defensive line and perhaps wide receiver come to mind -- and which players project to be near the top of the board, things can change in the coming months.

 What’s next?
 While scouts have been tuned in with the draft prospects throughout the year, coaches are just beginning to dig their heels in.
 The coming months will not only provide them a chance to study the players’ game film, but they’ll also travel to pro days, conduct private visits and workouts and pick the brains of those more familiar with the players to develop their evaluations.

 Picks reminder.
-The Patriots have seven picks in this year’s draft, with two seventh-round picks and no sixth-round pick (as a result of the Isaac Sopoaga trade).
+The Patriots have seven picks in this year’s draft, with two sixth-round picks and no fifth-round pick (as a result of the Isaac Sopoaga trade).
 Their first selection is the 29th overall.
 The team also could receive a compensatory pick after losing Wes Welker in free agency last offseason.